JunqiCui1-1/PREDICT-PaCa/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Getting Started
 The framework expects (a) preoperative tabular features and (b) curated labels for survival and perioperative outcomes.
-Typical inputs include cohort splits such as `Chort_train.csv` / `Chort_valid.csv`, along with treatment indicators and timing variables for NAT policy learning.
+Typical inputs include cohort splits, along with treatment indicators and timing variables for NAT policy learning.

 > **Environment notes**